-Considering that the main problem identified by the students is "Insufficient money to cover my cost of living" (35.63%), it is important to understand how much students are funded for their mobility experiences (N=12,732).
-Figure 17 illustrates the total cost covered by the scholarship for exchange students, divided into five categories.
-Upon analysis, the following observations are made: approximately 34.79% of students can cover between 25% and 50% of their mobility expenses, with the programme covering the rest.
-Around 25.38% of students have between 50% and 75% of their costs covered by the programme.
-15.28% of students receive extensive financial support, with between 75% and 100% of their costs covered by the programme.
-17.23% of respondents receive less than 25% of their costs covered by the scholarship.
+Considering that the main problem identified by the students is "Insufficient money to cover my cost of living" (35,63%) it's important to understand how much students are funded for their mobility experiences (n=12732).
+The chart above (Chart 6) illustrates the total cost covered by the scholarship for exchange students, divided into five categories.
+Upon analysis, the following observations are made: approximately 34.8% of students can cover between 25% and 50% of their mobility expenses, with the programme covering the rest.
+Around 25.4% of students have between 50% and 75% of their costs covered by the programme.
+15.3% of students receive extensive financial support, with between 75% and 100% of their costs covered by the programme.
+17.2% of respondents receive less than 25% of their costs covered by the scholarship.
 The final report of the ESNsurvey, will aim to compare these five categories with the programme countries in order to identify which ones offer the most financial support to international students.